demisto/content/Packs/IntegrationsAndIncidentsHealthCheck/Playbooks/playbook-JOB_-_Integrations_and_Playbooks_Health_Check_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* JOB - Integrations and Incidents Health Check - Lists handling
 * Integrations and Incidents Health Check - Running Scripts
-* JOB - Integrations and Incidents Health Check - Lists handling

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
+* FindSimilarIncidents
+* CopyLinkedAnalystNotes
+* RestartFailedTasks
 * DeleteContext
-* CopyLinkedAnalystNotes
-* FindSimilarIncidents

 ### Commands
 * generateGeneralReport